tliron/creel/README.md

         </target>
     </project>

-Note how lovely it is that you can include everything in your single `build.xml` file.
+Note how nice it is that you can include everything in your single `build.xml` file.
 (Still, if you prefer a separate file, the task supports loading a `creel.properties` as with the command line tool.)

 The task purposely does not run again if it was already completed successfully.
-If you've made want the task to run again, then you should run the clean task.
+If you've made changes to `build.xml` and want the task to run again, then you should run the clean task.

 See the [online documentation](http://threecrickets.com/api/java/creel/index.html?com/threecrickets/creel/ant/package-summary.html) for all available tasks and attributes.